jmpessoa/lazandroidmodulewizard/readme.txt

 		1. Create a new "Lamw" project as usual [save all to ../jni]

-		2. Add to ../src the new java class code [ex. jhelloadder.pava]
+		2. Add to ../src the new java class code [ex. jhelloadder.java]

 		3. Go to [again] IDE->Project->New Project select [again] "JNI Android Module" Project

-		4. But, NOW double click the added java class code [jhelloadder.pava]
+		4. But, NOW double click the added java class code [jhelloadder.java]

 		5. Ok